Setting Healthy Boundaries

 Setting healthy boundaries is all about self-advocacy.
 It is your responsibility to advocate for what you need and require.
 Distorting your values to accommodate others is a betrayal to self.

-To the Empath: Having empathy for someone doesn’t mean they are allowed to cross your boundaries.
+To the Empathic Entrepreneur: Having empathy for someone doesn’t mean they are allowed to cross your boundaries.
 Train your mindset to be stronger than how you feel, and your boundaries stronger than your empathy.

-To the Introvert: Limiting your availability and communicating your limits protects your energy from being depleted and abused.
+To the Introverted Entrepreneur: Limiting your availability and communicating your limits protects your energy from being depleted and abused.
 An overextended introvert is no help to anyone, especially yourself.

-To the People Pleaser: Saying no when someone pushes beyond your comfort zone does not detract from your generous and kind identity.
+To the People Pleasing Entrepreneur: Saying no when someone pushes beyond your comfort zone does not detract from your generous and kind identity.
 Advocate for your own needs, they have value too.

 Any relationship that takes your effort for granted is not worth your time.